 There are three types of materials that water bottles are typically constructed with: plastic, stainless steel, and glass.

 Plastic Water Bottles

 Reusable plastic water bottles are typically the lighter option but are also more likely to break.
-They generally don’t taste like plastic when they contain water (although some do) and are less expensive than stainless steel alternatives.
+They generally don’t taste like plastic (like most single use plastic bottles!) when they contain water (although some do) and are less expensive than stainless steel alternatives.

 Stainless Steel Water Bottles

 Stainless steel travel bottles are generally much more durable than their plastic counterparts.
 Some models provide double-wall insulation, which helps keep beverages hotter/colder for longer periods of time.